Synesthesia

 Eclipse and revival (1900–present)

 Synesthesia research flourished in the late nineteenth century, then faded during the behaviourist mid-twentieth century, when introspective reports were distrusted.
-It revived strongly from the 1980s onward as objective tests (such as the consistency-over-time test) and brain imaging let researchers verify that the associations are real, automatic, and stable.
-A specifically sexual form was investigated much later, most notably in a 2013 Frontiers in Psychology study by Janina Nielsen and colleagues.
+It revived strongly from the 1980s onward as objective tests (such as the consistency-over-time test) and brain imaging let researchers confirm that the associations are real, automatic, and stable.
+A specifically sexual form was investigated much later, most notably in a 2013 Frontiers in Psychology study by Janina Nielsen and colleagues, though an isolated clinical case of orgasm-linked colour had been recorded as early as 1970.

 In practice

 Synesthesia is experienced, not performed: the cross-sensory associations are automatic, involuntary, idiosyncratic to each person, and remarkably stable across a lifetime.
 A grapheme–colour synaesthete will see the same letter in the same colour decade after decade.
-In the documented sexual subtype, synaesthetes report cross-modal perceptions that intensify with arousal and peak at orgasm: one participant in the Nielsen study described climax as a wall bursting into "ringlike structures" in "bluish–violet tones."
+In the documented sexual subtype, synaesthetes report cross-modal perceptions that intensify with arousal and peak at orgasm: one participant in the Nielsen study described climax as a wall bursting into "ringlike structures" in "bluish–violet tones," while a woman interviewed for a 1970 case report described orgasm accompanied by a "fuzzy blackness with red and white muted bursts."
 These perceptions accompany ordinary sexual activity rather than constituting any practice in themselves, which distinguishes the trait sharply from a paraphilia such as sapiosexuality or a sensory affinity like a skin fetish.

 Psychology